menu

 Occupations and Workforce

-Durand is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Durand is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Durand is a city of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Durand who work in office and administrative support (16.18%), management occupations (9.12%), and healthcare suport services (8.03%).

-Telecommuters are a relatively large percentage of the workforce: 14.53% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Durand telecommute to their jobs.
+Overall, about 14.53% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle